 Agents will focus on specific issues and situations, and with the increase in bots and self-service options, agents will be able to focus their time on customers who require more assistance or a more personalized touch.

 5. AI Is Expanding Beyond Customer-Facing Uses

-AI allows companies to leverage customer data, to surface specific products or relevant content to each customer automatically, and to adapt in real-time based on customer needs, behavior, and more.
+AI allows companies to leverage customer data, to surface specific products or relevant content to each customer automatically, and adapt in real time based on customer needs, behavior, and more.